dplyneage answers a simple question about your data pipelines:

 is nothing else to install.
 Raw SQL strings are analyzed by sqlglot,

-dplyneage’s one Python dependency — declared via
+dplyneage’s one Python dependency — install the reticulate package to

-reticulate::py_require() and provisioned automatically the
+enable that engine, and sqlglot itself is provisioned automatically the

-first time it’s needed, with no setup step.
-See
+first time it’s needed.
+See vignette("python-integration")

-vignette("python-integration") if you manage your own
+if you manage your own Python environment.

 Your first lineage diagram